-The University's Learning, Teaching and Assessment Strategy (2022-2027) commits us to developing technology-enhanced pedagogy.
-The use of technology-enhanced learning is supported by the CTL, LTF, and the Information Technology Division (ITD).
-LTF was established to streamline all current institutional initiatives relating to the enhancement of technology.
+Activity 1.3.1 of Engaged Learning, our teaching, learning and assessment strategy, commits us to developing technology-enhanced pedagogy.
+The use of technology-enhanced learning is supported by the CTL, TELU and the Information Technology Division (ITD).
+TELU was established to streamline all current institutional initiatives relating to the enhancement of technology.

-The University's virtual learning environment (Brightspace) is used by lecturers to communication with their students.
-Brightspace can be used for posting online quizzes and assessments and providing students with feedback on projects and assignments.
+The University's virtual learning environment (SULIS) is used by lecturers to communication with their students.
+SULIS can be used for posting online quizzes and assessments and providing students with feedback on projects and assignments.
+Based on feedback from staff and student users, TELU evaluates and improves SULIS as required.